systemd/systemd/docs/BOOT_LOADER_SPECIFICATION.md

 ## Logic

 A _boot loader_ needs a file system driver to discover and read `$BOOT`, then simply reads all files `$BOOT/loader/entries/*.conf`, and populates its boot menu with this.
-It then extends this with any unified kernel images found in `$BOOT/EFI/Linux`.
-It may also add additional entries, for example "Reboot into firmware".
+On EFI, it then extends this with any unified kernel images found in `$BOOT/EFI/Linux/*.efi`.
+It may also add additional entries, for example a "Reboot into firmware" option.
 Optionally it may sort the menu based on the `machine-id` and `version` fields, and possibly others.
 It uses the file name to identify specific items, for example in case it supports storing away default entry information somewhere.
 A boot loader should generally not modify these files.

-For "boot loader specification" entries, the _kernel package installer_ installs the kernel and initrd images to `$BOOT` (it is recommended to place these files in a vendor and OS and installation specific directory) and then generates a configuration snippet for it, placing this in `$BOOT/loader/entries/xyz.conf`, with xyz as concatenation of machine id and version information (see above).
+For "Boot Loader Specification Entries" (Type #1), the _kernel package installer_ installs the kernel and initrd images to `$BOOT` (it is recommended to place these files in a vendor and OS and installation specific directory) and then generates a configuration snippet for it, placing this in `$BOOT/loader/entries/xyz.conf`, with xyz as concatenation of machine id and version information (see above).
 The files created by a kernel package are private property of the kernel package and should be removed along with it.

-For "unified kernel images", the _kernel install_ creates the combined image and drops it into `$BOOT/EFI/Linux`.
+For "EFI Unified Kernel Images" (Type #2), the vendor or kernel package installer creates the combined image and drops it into `$BOOT/EFI/Linux/`.
 This file is also private property of the kernel package and should be removed along with it.

 A _UI application_ intended to show available boot options shall operate similar to a boot loader, but might apply additional filters, for example by filtering out the booted OS via the machine ID, or by suppressing all but the newest kernel versions.